michal-lev/michal-lev/README.md

 ## Hi 👋, I'm Michal
-- Full-Stack developer
+- Software Developer
-- studying for a B.Sc in Software Engineering
+- Studying for a B.Sc in Software Engineering

 # Programming Languages and Frameworks:
 <div align="center">